 With very little light pollution, the night sky lights up on the Playa.
 Bring a telescope and your camera for some of the best stargazing in the West.
 Make a day of it and explore Guru Road, Pottery X and Soldier Meadow all located on the Burner Byway.

 Known for its ridiculously clear water, Lake Tahoe is a year-round gem.
-Rent a clear kayak from Wild Society in Kings Beach for a magical adventure through the crystal clear waters of Lake Tahoe.
+Rent a clear kayak from Wild Society in Kings Beach for a magical adventure through the crystal clear waters.
+Early mornings mean mirror-calm water at Lake Tahoe, perfect for stand-up paddleboarding, also known as SUP.
+This sport has gained popularity around the lake, and with good reason.
 Head out early to avoid any afternoon wind and don’t forget your waterproof camera!

-To fully see Reno you’ll need more than an afternoon.
-Take yourself on an art tour to see some of the amazing installations straight from the Playa or any of the 80 murals painted around town by local and world-renowned artists.
+Not only is Reno your hub for adventure, but it’s an adventure all on its own.
+The Truckee River, which starts at Lake Tahoe and ends at Pyramid Lake, runs right through the heart of Reno and Sparks.
+Take a stroll along the Riverwalk for cityscape views and plenty of photo ops.
+Fuel your inner Picasso by taking yourself on an art tour to see some of the amazing installations straight from the Playa or any of the 80 murals painted around town by local and world-renowned artists.
 City Plaza features two art installation from Burning Man, the Space Whale and the BELIEVE sign.

 Can’t get enough of Jess.Wandering and EverChangingHorizon’s epic adventures in Reno Tahoe?
 Check out their Dream Bucket List!
 We dare you to try to fit it all into one trip… but no complaints if you keep coming back for more.